The Most Important Environmental Stories of 2014

 Probably the most concrete progress to come out of the September UN Climate Summit was the New York Declaration on Forests, a pledge by multinational companies such as Asia Pulp and Paper and Unilever to cut worldwide deforestation in half by 2020 and to eliminate it completely by 2030.
 One of the signatories was Cargill, the privately held agri-business giant.
 As CEO Dave MacLennan said at the UN: “We understand that this sort of commitment cannot be limited to just select commodities or supply chains.
 That’s why Cargill will take practical measures to protect forests across our agricultural supply chains around the world.”

 In a word, this is HUGE.
 From the pantanal of Brazil — where forests are razed for soy plantations and cattle ranches — to the ancient peat forests of Borneo — where trees are cut down to make plant massive palm monocrops — agriculture is the biggest driver of deforestation worldwide.
-We are humans are, quite literally, eating up wild nature.
+We humans are, quite literally, eating up wild nature.

 Of course, it’s one thing to make a pledge; it’s another thing to keep it.
 Environmental groups and other public interest watchdogs will have to stay on top of national governments and mega-corporations to ensure they keep their promises.
-Here’s hoping they do.

 7. Wildlife Continues to Decline